 Binary Tree Right Side View

-Explore how to generate the right-side view of a binary tree by applying depth-first search techniques in C++.
-Learn to identify nodes visible from the right side, implement solutions, and understand problem constraints for effective coding interview preparation.
+Explore how to find the right-side view of a binary tree by applying depth-first search techniques.
+This lesson helps you understand how to identify which nodes are visible from the right, practicing key concepts in tree traversal and node visibility.

 We'll cover the following...